Installation

 1. Install Tailwind CSS

-Ensure you have a project set up with Tailwind CSS.
-If you haven’t set up Tailwind CSS yet, follow the official installation guide.
+Ensure the project is set up with Tailwind CSS.
+If Tailwind CSS hasn’t been set up yet, follow the official installation guide.

 2. Install Hummingbird